 - Download our Guangzhou Schools Guide

-There is a variety of options when it comes to finding accommodation in Guangzhou.
+There are various options for finding accommodation in Guangzhou.
 At first, most newcomers rent an apartment in the city, usually for a one-year lease period.

-Expats living in the city centre often have better access to their workplaces but have to put up with more pollution and noise.
+Expats living in the city centre often have better access to their workplaces, but have to contend with more pollution and noise.
 Those choosing to live in the surrounding suburbs might have cleaner air, but will have to navigate the heavy Guangzhou traffic and long public transport commutes.

 Types of accommodation in Guangzhou